node-3d/bullet-raub/README.md

 * `get Body body` - the body or null
 * `get vec3 pos` - where did it hit
 * `get vec3 norm` - body surface normal

+Events:
+* Basic events, as it is stated above.